- Knowing Which Social Security Disability Program to Apply for

-If you have questions about your application, or even whether or not you are eligible, contact Berger and Green today for a free consultation.
-Our attorneys can help you through the entire Social Security Disability benefits process, and will discuss how best to move forward with your case.
+If you have questions about your application, or even whether you are eligible, contact Berger and Green today for a free consultation.
+Our attorneys can help you through the Social Security Disability benefits process, and they will discuss how best to move forward with your case.

 There are no attorneys’ fees or costs unless we recover benefits in your case.
 Call us today at(412) 661-1400.